savalet/savalet/README.md

 ## Hi there 👋,
-I'm SavaletDev, Student at 👨‍💻 Epitech Rennes.
+I'm savalet, Student at 👨‍💻 Epitech Rennes.
 I'm passionate about SysAdmin and development.
 I do a few small projects in my spare time.

 ## 🧐 About Me
 - 🌍 I am 🇫🇷 French 🥐🥖 and I live in Rennes (Brittany)